kchain-solutions/ERC721-validation/README.md

-# Use of NFT in a "real web2.0" application
+# Real NFT application in the "real world 2.0"

 # Introduction
 An NFT can be deemed valuable when its unique characteristics allow the exercise of rights over goods, services, products, or access.
 In this article, we will examine this use case, which is straightforward to implement in a fully decentralized application where the NFT is linked to our account and we operate only inside the chain.
 However, the scenario changes when we want to verify NFT ownership in a Web2.0 application where we aim to receive, for example, a discount through a FIAT payment.
 We will explore how to accomplish this by integrating TheGraph, GraphQL, Ethers, a Web2.0 application, and utilizing the event system of the Ethereum Virtual Machine (EVM).